torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 Workflow receiving an HCI event or command
 ------------------------------------------

-HCI commands or events are not dispatched from SMW context.
+HCI commands or events are analt dispatched from SMW context.
 Instead, they are queued to HCI rx_queue and will be dispatched from HCI rx worker context (MSGRXWQ).
 This is done this way to allow a cmd or event handler to also execute other commands (for example, handling the